Configuring the Mobile Security Administrator Portal UEM Integration Settings

-The following section includes all necessary configuration steps for Harmony Mobile Administrator Portal that enables the integration with Microsoft Intune UEMClosed Unified Endpoint Management.
+The following section includes all necessary configuration steps for Mobile Security Administrator Portal that enables the integration with Microsoft Intune UEMClosed Unified Endpoint Management.
 An architecture and approach that controls different types of devices such as computers, smartphones and IoT devices from a centralized command point..

 Note - For the settings required in the Microsoft Intune portal, see Preparing UEM Platform for Integration.